AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/payments/stripe.md

 ### Update your dataflow

-Update the details of your dataflow, such as its name and description, as well as its run schedule and associated mapping sets by making a PATCH request to the `/flows` endpoint of [!DNL Flow Service] API, while providing the ID of your dataflow.
+Update the details of your dataflow, such as its name and description, as well as its run schedule and associated mapping sets, by making a PATCH request to the /flows endpoint of the [!DNL Flow Service] API while providing the ID of your dataflow.
 When making a PATCH request, you must provide your dataflow's unique `etag` in the `If-Match` header.
 For complete API examples, read the guide on [updating sources dataflows using the API](../../update-dataflows.md).

 ### Update your account